Aphrodite

 Fencing and Facility

-We have always provided some kind of shelter for the LGDs, but they seldom use it.
-They do need shade in the summertime, and I think they need shelter from hail.
+We have always provided shelter for the LGDs, but they seldom use it.
+They need shade in the summertime, and I think they need shelter from hail.
 But other than that, they prefer to be outside.

 Predator Control

-There are times, as these LGDs do their job, that they will kill predators.
+Sometimes, as these LGDs do their job, they will kill predators.
 So far, this includes coyotes, skunks, and badgers.
-They also take care of other pests such as gophers, rabbits, and porcupines.
+They also take care of other pests, such as gophers, rabbits, and porcupines.

-At night, the LGDs live with the lambs and goats, in a paddock with good fencing.
+At night, the LGDs live with the lambs and goats in a paddock with good fencing.
 There have only been a couple of times when some other animal has wandered into the paddock.
-When the LGDs became aware of this, they simply killed the intruder (to protect their livestock).
+When the LGDs became aware of this, they killed the intruder (to protect their livestock).

-On occasions, I let the LGDs out of their paddock, into the night to take care of preditors.
-One example of this is when I hear coyotes nearby to the west of the farm.
+Occasionally, I let the LGDs out of their paddock and into the night to take care of preditors.
+One example is when I hear coyotes nearby to the west of the farm.
 Under specific conditions, I let the LGDs go hunt coyotes.
-I open the gate and say "Go get 'em!"
-The dogs know it is OK for them to leave the farm property in that direction with that command.
+I open the gate and say, "Go get 'em!"
+The dogs know it is OK to leave the farm property in that direction with that command.
 The dogs charge out into the darkness.
 After a few minutes, I usually hear something similar to a dog fight, with barking, growling, and yipping.
-After a while (maybe 40 to 60 minutes) I call the dogs back.
+I call the dogs back after a while (maybe 40 to 60 minutes).
 They come back and sometimes have blood on them.
 I always inspect them very closely for injury.
 So far, it has never been their own blood.
 They are doing what they have been bred to do for thousands of years.

-On other occasions, when we are on our daily perimeter walk, we have come across skunks, badgers, porcupines, and rattlesnakes.
+On other occasions, on our daily perimeter walk, we have come across skunks, badgers, porcupines, and rattlesnakes.
 These are all formidable critters!
 The LGDs easily kill badgers.
 They also easily kill skunks -- however, skunks have their defenses that make me go running the other way.
-They did kill the porcupine, but then we all went to visit the vet.
+They did kill the porcupine, but then we all visited the vet.
 All three LGDs had quills in their faces and mouths and had to be put out to remove the quills.
 The rattlesnake did manage to get Dionysus in the cheek - which also required a trip to the vet.
 He is now wiser from the experience (I hope).

 A Photo Slide Show!